databoy5000/project-1/README.md

 ### Data types
 1. <ins>Shapes</ins>

-For a single shape, each of its properties are stored within an object with functions to manipulate the properties.
+For a single shape, each of its properties is stored within an object with functions to manipulate the properties.
 All shape objects are stored in an array, from which a random index is generated to pick the next shape/object.

 The initial state of a shape looks like the following:
 ```js